-License agreement with Karuna Therapeutics, Inc. ("Karuna")
+License Agreement with Karuna Therapeutics, Inc. ("Karuna") (KarXT)

-In November 2021, the Company entered into a license agreement with Karuna, for the development, manufacturing, and commercialization of KarXT (xanomeline-trospium) in Greater China, including China, Hong Kong, Macau, and Taiwan.
+In November 2021, the Company entered into a license agreement with Karuna, pursuant to which the Company obtained an exclusive license to develop, manufacture, and commercialize KarXT (xanomeline-trospium) in Greater China.